molmod/yaff/doc/whishlist.rst

 #. skin parameter in neighborlist
 #.
 ACKS2
 #.
 Restart functionality.
 #.
-Nonbonding parameters without mixing rules, i.e. using tabulated cross parameters
+Nonbonding parameters without mixing rules, i.e. using tabulated cross
+   parameters.
+This may be more accurate and will be much faster.
 #.
 MPI
 #.
 Cell lists.
 #.
 NlogN scaling of the electrostatics: develop a real-space-grid Poisson solver